 While fatalities are up nationwide, in #VisionZero cities like San Francisco and New York City have decreased 33% and 45% respectively.

 And more and more towns across the U.S are adopting Vision Zero programs.
 Wherever you are, you can help increase your safety by being a smart citizen of the street and aware of your surroundings.
 Everyone has the power to help make our streets safer for walkers.
 Including you!

 Here’s where walkers are most likely to get hurt

 You’ve heard of right of way.
 It basically means you have the right to walk and drivers have to wait for you.
 But here’s the thing: Just because you have the right of way doesn’t mean you can stop paying attention.

 — Stacey Lynn (@BrightSilver12) May 23, 2015

 Like, you may have the walk signal, but some car can still come zooming through a red light and hit you.

-1. Wide city streets.
-Most walker injuries in NYC happen on the widest streets.
+1. Wide streets.
+Most walker injuries happen on the widest streets.
 If the street you’re on has “avenue” or “concourse” or “boulevard” in its name, be even more careful …

 … Though Vision Zero is starting to make these streets safer and more walkable (and bikeable). #ThanksVisionZero

 2. Intersections.
-74% of crashes where vehicles hit walkers happen at intersections.
+Of all crashes where vehicles hit pedestrians, 74% happen at intersections.
 Why?
 Because that’s where cars, trucks and buses turn and are most likely to (a) not see you and (b) hit you.